 Safety considerations when moving from cot to bed

-- Once in a big bed, a child is free to get out of the bed and move around the room, so it’s important to make sure the room is safety checked throughout.
+- Once in a big bed, a child is free to get out of the bed and move around the room, so it’s important to make sure the room (and the rest of the house) is safety checked throughout.

 - If in an upper story or floor, ensure the windows have safety locks on them and to only allow them to be opened a little way.
 We do not want a gap that is big enough for your child to crawl through.